aredn/documentation/arednGettingStarted/advanced_config.rst

 DNS Aliases
 ^^^^^^^^^^^

 **DNS Aliases** provide a way for you to create a mesh alias or synonym for a services computer.
-This can be useful if you want a computer on your node's LAN network to be reachable across the mesh by something other than its actual hostname.
-It provides functionality similar to DNS *CNAME* records, so the computer will respond to requests using its real hostname as well as any aliases that are defined for it.
+This can be useful if you want a computer or device on your node's LAN network to be identified by something other than its actual hostname.

 To create an alias, enter an **Alias Name**.
-The alias should be prefixed with your callsign in order to follow the naming convention used when defining any unique host on the mesh network.
+The alias should be prefixed with your callsign in order to follow the naming convention used when defining any unique host on the network.
 Then use the drop-down selector to choose the name or **IP Address** of the existing host for which you are defining the alias.
 Once you have entered these values, click *Add* to add the alias to the **DNS Aliases** list.
 You may also remove an existing alias by clicking the *Del* button to delete it from the list.
 Click the **Save Changes** button to write your changes to the node's configuration.

+Aliases in Direct Mode
+  When your node is using ``Direct Mode`` for its LAN, *DNS Aliases* allow your computer or device to be reachable by its alias from across the mesh network.
+This provides functionality similar to DNS *CNAME* records, so the computer will respond to network requests using its real hostname as well as any aliases that are defined for it.

   Once they are defined the **DNS Aliases** become available for creating *Advertised Services* by choosing the alias from the host drop-down selector.
 This feature can be used for virtual domain email servers, virtual machine identifiers, virtual web site URLs, and many other services.

+Aliases in NAT Mode
+  *DNS Aliases* work differently in ``NAT Mode``.
+Aliases **cannot** be propagated across the mesh when using ``NAT Mode``.
+They are only visible within the local LAN network on the node. ``NAT Mode`` aliases **cannot** be used when defining an *Advertised Services* listing.
+They can only be used as an alternate hostname for a computer or device on the nodes' LAN.

 Tunnel Server
 -------------